engagebay/restapi/README.md

 -d 'email=samson@engagebay.com&tags=["testsample"]' \
 'https://{{domain}}.engagebay.com/dev/api/panel/subscribers/email/tags/add'
 ```
-### 1.7 Delete tags to a contact based on email :
+### 1.7 Delete tags to a contact based on email address:
 Searches for the contact based on the given email address and searches for the given tag in the contact's tag list.
 If there is a match, then it deletes that tag.
 You can delete multiple tags.
 Tags should be sent as an array.
-Email address (email) and tags (tags) array should be sent as a form parameter(Content-Type: application/x-www-form-urlencoded )
+Email address (email) and tags (tags) array should be sent as a form parameter(Content-Type: application/x-www-form-urlencoded)
 ###### Endpoint
 POST dev/api/panel/subscribers/email/tags/delete
 ###### Required parameters
-``Email`` - Contact email
+``Email`` - Email address of the contact
-``tags`` -  Tags need to add contact
+``tags`` -  Tags to be deleted for the contact

 ###### Example request
 ```sh